LordByku/signal-mitm/doc.md

 ### Why SQLModel?

-`SQLModel` is awesome because it brings together:
+`SQLModel` is awesome, because it combines:
 - **SQLAlchemy's ORM:** For powerful database interactions.
-- **Pydantic's Validation:** For automatic data validation, parsing and serialization to external services (e.g. JSON).
+- **Pydantic's Validation:** For automatic data validation, parsing and serialization to external services (e.g. via JSON).

-This combo makes it easy to handle complex data types and ensures your data is in the right format.
+This combo makes it easy to handle complex data types and ensures your data is in the right format at the right time.

 ### Custom Type Decorators and Type Aliases

 To manage cryptographic material (like identity keys and signed pre-keys), we use custom SQLAlchemy type decorators and Pydantic type aliases.
-These make sure your cryptographic objects are stored and retrieved correctly from the database without you having to worry about serialization and deserialization.
+These make sure your cryptographic objects are stored and retrieved correctly from the database, or from the wire, without you having to worry about serialization and deserialization.

 Key custom types include:
 - `_IdentityKeyAnnotation`